 It is a well-known fact that vitamin A is good for your vision.
 Guava is an excellent source of vitamin A. It promotes vision health and also helps to prevent cataract, macular degeneration, and promotes the general health of eyes.

 4. Prevents Cancer growth:

 One of the most celebrated and important benefits of including guava in your diet is the ability to inhibit the cancer growth and metastasis of cancer cells.
-Guava has been considered most effective on prostate, breast, and oral cancers.
-It is rich in lycopene, a powerful antioxidant that is known to be successful in reducing the prostate cancer risk.
+Guava has been considered most effective on the prostate, breast, and oral cancers.
+It is rich in lycopene, a powerful antioxidant that is known to be successful in reducing prostate cancer risk.
 The same antioxidant is believed to be responsible for inhibiting the growth of breast cancer cells.
-Guava leaf oil is proved to be more successful than certain leading modern medicines in reducing the cancer growth.
+Guava leaf oil is proved to be more successful than certain leading modern medicines in reducing cancer growth.

 One more advantage is, guava contains a high level of vitamin C which is about six times higher than the vitamin C found in oranges.
 Vitamin C gives a boost in antioxidants that in turn provides a boost in the whole immune system.
-Antioxidants are considered to act a major role in defending against the proliferation of free radicals in the body which are main causes of serious issues like heart disease and cancer growth.
+Antioxidants are considered to act a major role in defending against the proliferation of free radicals in the body which are the main causes of serious issues like heart disease and cancer growth.

 5. A remedy for Scurvy: